-With the aim of taking stock of past achievements and discussing future prospects, the Commission organized a conference in Manchester in May 1980 which brought together representatives of the various national committees for women's employment and equal opportunities.3 The conference's conclusions were taken into account and further developed by the European Parliaments's ad hoc committee on women's rights which was working during the same period and to which the Commission also contributed.
-The European Parliament's resolution of 11 February 1981 on the position of women in the European Community,4 which was the result of the preparatory work in the ad hoc committee, makes significant and wide-
+11. With the aim of taking stock of past achievements and discussing future prospects, the Commission organised a conference in Manchester in May 1980 which brought together representatives of the various national committees for women's employment and equal opportunities.
+The conference's conclusions (1) were taken into account and further developed by the European Parliament's 'ad hoc' committee on women's rights which was working during the same period and to which the Commission also contributed (2).
+The European Parliament's Resolution of 11 February 1981 on the position of women in the European Community (3), which was the result of the preparatory work in the 'ad hoc' committee, makes significant and wide-ranging demands on the Community institutions to intensify and broaden Community activity in this area.